 If you have read my profile you will know that Barcelona has a special place in my heart.
 I’m convinced, that if I hadn’t taken the opportunity of going there to study for 1 year (thanks to the Erasmus program and to my friend Mario challenging me to do it), I would have now a different life and I would be a different person.

-The 9th of September 2018 will be 20 years from the day I arrived there with my big suitcase, a backpack, and the desire to discover a new world I didn’t know anything about.
+The 9th of September 2018 have been 20 years from the day I arrived there with my big suitcase, a backpack, and the desire to discover a new world I didn’t know anything about.

 When I left, after completing the Erasmus, I knew nothing would be the same, I wasn’t the same, and the year after coming back it was really difficult to try to fit back into my reality in Rome that felt too tight.